-WHEREAS, the process of responding to jury summonses and service on juries by those employed in essential public functions, including in healthcare operations, those who are at increased risk of COVID-19 due to age, health vulnerabilities or other reasons, and those who will face substantial childcare challenges arising from the renewed, on-going and extended closure of schools and/or curtailment of in-person instruction creates a serious impact on the capacity of persons so employed or engaged and summoned to serve, increasing substantially the likelihood of the need to summon ever-larger jury venire pools for potential service and potentially diminishing the representative nature of the pool of summoned jurors; and

-WHEREAS, the resumption of jury trials (and in particular criminal case jury trials) in this Court will in many cases involve the extensive use of juror questionnaires and more complex voir dire processes, which will increase substantially the period of time from the date of initial jury summons to jury selection, the periods of time involved in such jury selections (with larger groups of people necessarily present) and the conduct of a trial and related proceedings, along with significant limitations on the number of jury trials that can be conducted at the same time in any one Division of the Court in order to meet the goals of public health protocols as outlined above; and

-WHEREAS, governmental public health orders applicable to all portions of this judicial district, dating to March 12, 2020, have in letter or effect materially and substantially impaired or wholly curtailed, and continue to impair, the ability of defense counsel to engage in necessary case and field investigations and client consultations, particularly but not exclusively as to detained defendants; and
+- E. The process of responding to jury summonses and service on juries by those employed in essential public functions, including in healthcare operations, those who are at increased risk of COVID-19 due to age, health vulnerabilities or other reasons, and those who will face substantial childcare challenges arising from the renewed, on-going and extended closure of schools and/or curtailment of in-person instruction creates a serious impact on the capacity of persons so employed or engaged and summoned to serve, increasing substantially the likelihood of the need to summon ever-larger jury venire pools for potential service; and - F. The resumption of jury trials (and in particular criminal case jury trials) in this Court will in many cases involve the extensive use of juror questionnaires and more complex voir dire processes, which will increase substantially the period of time from the date of initial jury summons to jury selection, the periods of time involved in such jury selections (with larger groups of people necessarily present) and the conduct of a trial and related proceedings, along with limitations on travel of necessary witnesses not resident in this District, along with significant limitations on the number of jury trials that can be conducted at the same time in any one Division of the Court in order to meet the goals of public health protocols as outlined above; and - G. Governmental public health orders applicable to all portions of this judicial district, dating to March 12, 2020, have in letter or effect materially and substantially limited, and the Court is advised continue to limit, the ability of defense counsel to engage in necessary case and field investigations and client consultations, particularly but not exclusively as to detained defendants; and